Creatine for Women Over 40: Why Purity Matters for Brain Fog & Menopause Fatigue

 Creatine supplementation has been shown to improve cognitive performance, particularly under conditions of mental fatigue or stress.
 Studies demonstrate improvements in working memory, processing speed, and mental clarity, especially in populations with naturally lower baseline creatine levels such as vegetarians, older adults, and women.

 Your brain isn't failing you.
 It's asking for the resources it needs to function at the level you expect.
-Creatine provides those resources, quietly and efficiently, so you can think clearly, respond calmly, and show up as the version of yourself you recognize.

 Pillar 3

-Muscle, Bone Density, and Metabolic Resilience
+Muscle Preservation and Metabolic Resilience

 Muscle is not vanity.
 It is your metabolic engine.

-And during perimenopause and menopause, women lose it faster than at any other time in life.
+During perimenopause and menopause, women lose it faster than at any other time in life.

 Estrogen plays a critical role in muscle protein synthesis.
 When estrogen declines, the body becomes less efficient at building and maintaining muscle tissue while the rate of muscle breakdown accelerates.
-The result is sarcopenia (age-related muscle loss) that begins earlier and progresses more rapidly in women than in men.
+The result is sarcopenia: age-related muscle loss that begins earlier and progresses more rapidly in women than in men.

+Creatine directly counters this process.
 When you lift weights, climb stairs, or perform any resistance-based movement, your muscles contract using ATP.
-Creatine ensures that ATP can be regenerated quickly, allowing for more powerful contractions, greater training volume, and better adaptation to the stimulus.
+Creatine ensures that ATP can be regenerated quickly, allowing for more powerful contractions, greater training volume, and better adaptation.
 Over time, this may translate to increased muscle mass, improved strength, and enhanced metabolic capacity.

 Research consistently shows that creatine supplementation combined with resistance training improves lean muscle mass, strength, and physical performance, particularly in older adults and postmenopausal women.
 One study found that women over 50 who supplemented with creatine during resistance training gained significantly more muscle and strength than those who trained without it.